raspberrypi/debugprobe/README.md

 # Picoprobe

-A Picoprobe is a Raspberry Pi RP2040-based Single-Wire Debug (SWB) adaptor.
+A Picoprobe is a Raspberry Pi RP2040-based Serial Wire Debug (SWB) adaptor.
 You can make one from a Raspberry Pi Pico — hence the name — or almost any third-party RP2040-based board.
 Use it to connect your RP2040-based application board to your personal computer for debugging through `gdb`, directly or via an IDE such as Microsoft Visual Studio Code.

-The original version of this code only supported the Pico.
-This update adds support for three more boards, each of which provides a [STEMMA QT connector](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma-qt)/[Quicc](https://www.sparkfun.com/qwiic) for easy cabling to the application board under test.
+This code originally supported only the Pico.
+It now supports three more boards, each of which provides a [STEMMA QT connector](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma-qt)/[Quicc](https://www.sparkfun.com/qwiic) for easy cabling to the application board under test.
 These connectors are intended for use with I&sup2;C devices, but here we’re using their pins for GPIO and power.

 ![A Picorporbe build from the Adafruit QTPy RP2040](images/qtpy_picoprobe.jpg)

 The code also uses the WS2812 RGB LED on those boards that have one as an SWD activity indicator.

-If your chosen board is not one of those so far supported by the Picoprobe code, you should be able to use with just a few small code changes.
+If your chosen board is not one of those so far supported by the Picoprobe code, you should be able to use it with just a few small code changes.

 ## Build the Picoprobe code

-To build for your own Picoprobe:
+To build the code for your own Picoprobe:

 1. Edit the `CmakeLists.txt` file and change the value of  `PICO_BOARD` in line 16.
     * Replace `"pico"` with the name of your board.